 Without either document, no one can legally occupy a building, so if you are in a building that doesn’t have these documents, except in some rare instances, you run the risk of the city issuing a vacate order.

 Not sure about your building's status?
 You can look up any property's C of O through the city's Buildings Information System.
-If you’re a renter, the burden is on your landlord to correct any missing documentation, and they can’t collect rent from you if there’s no C of O or TCO.
+If you’re a renter, the burden is on your landlord to correct any missing documentation, but they can’t collect rent from you if there’s no C of O or TCO.

 Lack of C of O can hurt your financing